-$2d \sin ? = n?$
+$$2d \sin \theta = n\lambda$$

-- d is the spacing between lattice planes - "? is the angle of incidence (& reflection) of the X-ray beam - " n is an integer representing the order of diffraction - "? is the wavelength of the incident X-rays planes, although the physical process is actually scattering by electrons.
+- d is the spacing between lattice planes - θ is the angle of incidence (& reflection) of the X-ray beam - n is an integer representing the order of diffraction - λ is the wavelength of the incident X-rays

 Bragg's Law can be understood by considering the path difference between X-rays reflected from successive parallel planes in a crystal.
 When this path difference equals an integer multiple of the wavelength, constructive interference occurs, resulting in a diffraction peak.
-The equation effectively treats the interaction as a reflection from lattice
+The equation effectively treats the interaction as a reflection from lattice planes, although the physical process is actually scattering by electrons.